ibm-cloud-docs/citrix-netscaler-vpx/fp-cache-http.md

 # Configure Cache Redirection for HTTP(S) traffic
 {: #configure-cache-redirection-for-http-traffic}

-To configure cache redirection for HTTP or HTTPS traffic, follow these steps:
+You can configure cache redirection for HTTP or HTTPS traffic with your {{site.data.keyword.vpx_full}}.
+{: shortdesc}

+To do so, follow these steps:

 1. Go to **Traffic Management > Cache Redirection > Virtual Servers** and click **Add**.
 2. Specify the name of your forward-proxy virtual server.
 Select the **HTTP** protocol and the **Forward** cache type from their respective drop-down lists.
 Then assign an IP address to this virtual server from your private subnet.